There is an option now on your profile page

 Admittedly this comes under Acceptable Breaks from Reality

 , as it would be annoying to wait for your orders to filter down through the proper chain of command.
+It's also justified in the vast majority of science-fiction settings.

 What is less forgivable is when the soldiers seem to be completely dependent on the player for orders, not responding even when under fire from a long ranged unit or even retreating/defending itself from its assailant.
 There are reasons for soldiers being designed this way: a unit could come under long-ranged fire, respond, and get lured into an ambush.
 But its still annoying to see your unit get whittled down to nearly no health because you happened to not be around to give the order and the unit just refuses to do anything to save itself.
 This tends to fall under Artificial Stupidity